MartinBa9210/BIDSify/README.md

 Therefor, all seqences, except Resting State, will be named according their DICOM folder name.
 Futur updates will improve this concept.
 BIDSify will promt the given options and provide a summary on Spin-Echo Fieldmaps measured in AP/PA were found in the correct configuration and SBref sequences if there are any.
 Further it lists the sequences, not recognized by the script.
 Futur updates will treat them as well.

+## Approach and acknowlegdements

+Dear community, I hope this little script is in some way helpful.
+Still it is in a piloting period and I encourage everyone to report bugs you find along your way of using it.
+I will keep it updated.

+This work was created at Charité - Universitätsmedizin Berlin, Institut für Medizinische Psychologie.